andymeneely/victory-point-salad/docs/RULES.md

   Let's see if we can squeeze ourselves into your worklife, too.
 </div>

 For a shorter, more predictable gameplay time, deal 5 cards out on each purchase row regardless of how many players are playing.
 Always remove 2 cards at the end of each round.
+If a player takes too long on their turn, it is socially acceptable to point at them until they make their move.